monas0x/TryHackMe-Cybersecurity101/linux-fundamentals-part-3.md

 # Linux Fundamentals Part 03
 ## Task 1 - Introduction
-This room is showcasing some useful utilities and applications that are likely to use day-to-day.
-I'm also going to advance my skills by learning about automation, package management, and service/application logging.
+This room is showcasing some useful utilities and applications that are likely to be used day-to-day.
+I am also going to advance my skills by learning about automation, package management, and service/application logging.

 Let's Proceed!

 ## Task 2 - Deploy Linux Machine
 I’ve logged into the Linux Fundamentals Part 3 machine using SSH and have deployed the AttackBox successfully!

-Using the command `ssh tryhackme@machineip` and using the provided password `tryhackme`, I have logged into the machine.
+Using the command `ssh tryhackme@machineip` and the provided password `tryhackme`, I have logged into the machine.

-## Task 3 - Terminal Tex Editors
+## Task 3 - Terminal Text Editors
 ### Nano
 Nano is a simple, user-friendly terminal text editor, ideal for quickly creating or editing text files.
-If the file exists, Nano opens it, if not, it creates a new file.
-You can open a file using nano filename, type your text, and save it with `Ctrl + O` and exit with `Ctrl + X`.
+If the file exists, Nano opens it; if not, it creates a new file.
+You can open a file using `nano filename`, type your text, and save it with `Ctrl + O` and exit with `Ctrl + X`.
 ### Vim
 Vim is a terminal editor designed for efficient text editing.
 You can  open a file with `vim filename`, enter insert mode by pressing `i` to type text, then press `Esc` to switch back to command mode for saving `:w` or exiting `:q`.
 Vim allows advanced users to navigate and edit files very quickly.
 ## Task 4 - General/Useful Utilities
-### wget
+### The wget command
 The wget command in Linux is used to download files from the internet using protocols like HTTP, HTTPS, or FTP.
-You can use it by typing wget followed by the file URL, for example, wget `http://example.com/file.txt`.
+You can use it by typing `wget` followed by the file URL, for example, wget `http://example.com/file.txt`.
 It can also resume interrupted downloads and download files in the background.
-### Transferring Files From Yout Host-SCP (SSH)
+### Transferring Files From Your Host-SCP (SSH)
-Secure copy is just copying files between two devices securely on a remote session and provide both authentication and encryption.
+Secure copy is just copying files between two devices securely on a remote session and provides both authentication and encryption.
 SCP allows us to:
 - Copy files & directories from my current system to a remote system
-- copy files & directories from a remote system to my current system
+- Copy files & directories from a remote system to my current system
 #### Copy files from current system to remote system
 `scp myfile.txt user@192.168.1.1:/home/kali/yourfile.txt`
 | Value | Variable |